MarilynDafa/ijjs/README.md

 ![image](https://github.com/MarilynDafa/ijjs/blob/master/logo.png)
 ## Overview
-ijjs is an open-source, cross-platform, lightweight JavaScript runtime environment.
-It executes JavaScript code outside of a browser. this project is inspired by nodejs
+IJJS is an open-source, cross-platform, lightweight JavaScript runtime environment.
+It executes JavaScript code outside of a browser. this project is inspired by nodejs,txiki.js.IJJS is especially suitable for server development, Internet of Things, artificial intelligence and so on.

 ## Features
 - URL